martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 ## The CERTIFICATE frame {#http-certificate}

-The `CERTIFICATE` frame (0xFRAME-TBD3) allows the sender to prove possession of a certificate which should be used as authentication for previous or subsequent requests.
+The `CERTIFICATE` frame (0xFRAME-TBD3) allows the sender to provide elements of a certificate chain which can be used as authentication for previous or subsequent requests.

-The `CERTIFICATE` frame defines two flags:
+The `CERTIFICATE` frame defines one flag:

-AUTOMATIC_USE (0x01):
-: If set, the recipient MAY consider the certificate when authenticating future requests.
-Otherwise, the certificate MUST only be considered for requests on streams where a `USE_CERTIFICATE` frame (see {{http-use-certificate}}) has been sent.

-SOLICITED (0x02):
-: If set, indicates that the `CERTIFICATE` frame is being sent in response to a `CERTIFICATE_REQUEST` frame.
+SOLICITED (0x01): : If set, indicates that the `CERTIFICATE` (and possibly `CERTIFICATE_PROOF`) frame(s) are being sent in response to a `CERTIFICATE_REQUEST` frame.

-The payload of a `CERTIFICATE` frame contains a certificate chain, terminating in an end certificate, and proof of possession of the private key corresponding to that end certificate.
+The payload of a `CERTIFICATE` frame contains elements of a certificate chain, terminating in an end certificate.
+Multiple `CERTIFICATE` frames MAY be sent with the same Certificate-ID, to accomodate certificate chains which are too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).
+The flag values MUST be identical for each `CERTIFICATE` frame sent with the same Certificate-ID.

+Particularly when a certificate contains a large number of Subject Alternative Names, it might not fit into a single `CERTIFICATE` frame even as the only provided certificate.
+Senders unable to transfer a requested certificate due to the recipient's `SETTINGS_MAX_FRAME_SIZE` value SHOULD increase their own `SETTINGS_MAX_FRAME_SIZE` to a size that would accomodate their certificate, then terminate affected streams with `CERTIFICATE_TOO_LARGE`.

 Use of the `CERTIFICATE` frame by servers is not defined by this document.
 A `CERTIFICATE` frame received by a client MUST be ignored.